The New Home Mortgage Disclosure Act (HMDA) Rule

-On October 15, 2015, the Consumer Financial Protection Bureau (CFPB) issued a new final HMDA rule that includes significant changes to the reporting requirements for lenders, as well as changes in coverage for institutions, transactions and reporting.
+On October 15, 2015 the Consumer Financial Protection Bureau (CFPB) issued a new final HMDA rule that significantly expands the data points to be collected and reported by lenders.
+The rule also changes the coverage requirements for institutions, transactions and reporting.
 Subsequently-on April 25, 2017-the CFPB issued a proposed clean-up rule to correct and clarify the 2015 rule.

-- Lenders are to collect the new data required by the rule beginning on January 1, 2018, and they will need to report this data by March 1, 2019, using the CFPB's web-based submission tool for HMDA data reporting.
+- Lenders are to collect the new data required by the rule for loan actions on or after January 1, 2018, and they will need to report this data by March 1, 2019 using the CFPB's web-based submission tool for HMDA data reporting.

-- The new HMDA rule adds 25 data points, modifies 14 others, and maintains an additional nine data points required by the existing HMDA rule.
-These changes include adding data fields mandated by the Dodd-Frank Act, as well as additional fields established by the CFPB under its discretionary authority.
+- The new HMDA rule requires reporting on 48 data fields-adding 25 new data fields to the current 23-but also modifying 20 of the existing fields.
+The new data fields include those mandated by the Dodd-Frank Act, as well as fields required by the CFPB under its discretionary authority.

 - Some of the new HMDA fields include: